StIvesTabletop/stivestabletop.github.io/BoardGames/Development.md

 Each auction round you reveal an equal number of properties as players and then they bid on them, as players pass they acquire the lowest valued property remaining in that round.

 Once all the properties are sold (so everyone has an equal number) then the selling phase starts.
-In a similar mechanic - an equal number of money cards are revealed as there are players and each player secretly chooses one of their properties to bid in the round.
+Following a similar mechanic, an equal number of money cards as there are players are revealed and each player secretly chooses one of their properties to bid in the round.
 Highest value property snags the highest value money card and so on down the chain.
 Play continues until all properties are sold and you count up how much money you made.
-As the money values per round are randomised and range between £0 and £15,000 by the end of the game there can be some quite surprising sales with that cardboard box netting more than a nice riverboat or a camper van doing better than a luxury apartment.
+As the money values per round are randomised and range between £0 and £15,000, by the end of the game there can be some quite surprising sales with that cardboard box netting more than a nice riverboat or a camper van doing better than a luxury apartment.

 It is a quick and fun game with some nice card artwork, another good filler game or ice breaker with family or less seasoned gamers.